 Cold Temperatures: The minimum recommended application temperature for a sealer is 50°F, and rising.
 The fusion of the binder particles to form a continuous film is greatly enhanced at higher temperatures.
 Conversely it is significantly reduced at temperatures below 50°F.

-When sealcoating is applied below 50°F, tar (or asphalt) particles do not soften and form a continuous film, thus leaving clay and filler particles uncoated.
+When sealcoating is applied below 50°F, its particles do not soften and form a continuous film, thus leaving clay and filler particles uncoated.
 The color of the sealer, cured under such conditions, usually turns out grey and blotchy in appearance and never returns to its normal slate black appearance even at higher pavement temperatures, at a later date, because the temperature of the pavement normally does not reach high enough to re-melt the binder particles and force them to flow and form a continuous film.
 Even if the pavement temperature reached high enough, still it will not assure proper fusion.
 The binder particles will melt but will not have the capability to flow and envelope the clay and filler particles already set in a rigid matrix.
 Needless to say sealcoating cured under cold weather conditions lacks the film integrity and the expected performance properties.

 Mix Design Alteration Suggestion